 Serve and enjoy!

-For faster service at a party, prepare all of the glasses you need with everything except the Champagne.
-Once the bottle is open, simply start pouring down the line of glasses.
+- For faster service at a party, prepare all of the glasses you need with everything except the Champagne.
+Once the bottle is open, start pouring down the line of glasses.

 How Strong Is the Champagne Cocktail?

-Even with an 80-proof brandy, it's still a relatively light drink in the cocktail world.
-The wine world is another matter and in that context, it's pretty hefty.
+The alcohol content of wine varies, though 12 percent ABV is average and can be used to estimate the cocktail's strength.
+Assuming you pour 4 ounces of Champagne, your drink would weigh in around 17 percent ABV (34 proof).
+Even with an 80-proof brandy, it's a relatively light drink in the cocktail world.
+The wine scene is another matter and in that context, it's pretty hefty.

-To make the drink, mix 2 ounces gin, 1 ounce fresh lemon juice, and 1 teaspoon sugar in a cocktail shaker filled with ice.
-Shake well and strain into a highball glass filled with ice before topping it with Champagne.
+- The Champagne (or diamond) fizz is similar to the popular gin fizz, though it uses champagne rather than soda water.
+Choose a nice London dry gin and a brut Champagne and add an egg white if you like.
+To make it, shake 2 ounces gin, 1 ounce fresh lemon juice, and 1 teaspoon sugar with ice.
+Strain into a highball glass filled with ice before topping it with Champagne.